vert-x3/vertx-web-site/src/site/blog/posts/2017-05-17-vertx-swagger-presentation.md

 An introduction to the Vert.X-Swagger project.
 How to use the SwaggerRouter and the Swagger Vertex Codegen plugin.

-[NOTE : Though Vert.X is polyglot, Vert.X-Swagger project only supports Java.
+[NOTE Though Vert.X is polyglot, Vert.X-Swagger project only supports Java.
 If you want to contribute to support more languages, you're welcome :) ]

 ## Vert.X & Swagger
-Vert.X and its component Vert.X-Web are very cool for writing REST APIs.
-The  **[Router](http://vertx.io/docs/apidocs/io/vertx/ext/web/Router.html)** is very useful to manage all resources of an API.
+[Vert.X][vertx-core] and [Vert.X-Web][vertx-web] are very cool for writing REST APIs.
+The [Router][vertx-router] is very useful to manage all resources of an API.

-To start a new API, I usually use the "design-first" approach and [Swagger](http://swagger.io/specification/) is my best friend to define what my API is supposed to do.
+To start a new API, I usually use the "design-first" approach and [Swagger][swagger] is my best friend to define what my API is supposed to do.
 Then, comes the "boring" part of the job : convert the swagger file content into java code.
 That's always the same : resources, operations, models...

-Fortunately, Swagger provides a codegen tool : [Swagger-Codegen](https://github.com/swagger-api/swagger-codegen).
+Fortunately, Swagger provides a codegen tool : [Swagger-Codegen][swagger-codegen].
 With this tool, you can generate a server stub based on your swagger definition file.
 However, even if this generator provides many diffrent languages, Vert.X was missing.

 This is where the **Vert.X-Swagger** project comes in.